Apricosma/creating-javascript-modal/README.md

 <img width='500px' src='https://i.imgur.com/q4GQAAS.png'>

 #### Getting started

----
-You can find my example [here](https://apricosma.github.io/creating-javascript-modal) if you wish to inspect the full code.
+You can find my example <a href="https://apricosma.github.io/creating-javascript-modal" target="_blank">Here</a> if you wish to inspect the full code.

 The setup for the HTML is extremely simple, you only need 1 `<button>`, 2 `<div>`, and a `<span>`.